What is Accrual?

 - Accruals are important because they help a company to keep track of its financial position more accurately and systematically.

-- Accrued revenues are an asset for which revenues are recognized before the cash is received by the company.
-Accrued expenses are liabilities for which expenses are recognized before the cash is given out by the company.
+- Accrued revenues are revenues that are recognized before the cash is received by the company.
+Accrued expenses are expenses that are recognized before the cash is given out by the company.

 Accruals – Importance